nikola-naydenov/poker-game/README.md

     ▪You should include a build script which can compile, package and run the application.
     ▪The application code should alsobe properly unit tested, and the build script should be able to run the unit tests.

+# To Run
+Simply execute run.cmd or run.sh from the root directory.

+Prerequisites :

+    ▪Maven installed and available on the path
+    ▪java installed and available on the path